Billy Kellock (footballer, born 1954): Career

-Kellock impressed at Rockingham Road, and returned to the Football League with Peterborough United.
+Kellock impressed at Rockingham Road and returned to the Football League with Peterborough United after he was signed for a nominal fee in August 1979.
 Peter Morris's "Posh" finished eighth in the Fourth Division in 1979–80, before posting a fifth-place finish in 1980–81 – they ended the campaign just one place and three points behind promoted Wimbledon.
+By this stage Kellock had been appointed as club captain.
 They finished fifth again in 1981–82, six points behind fourth placed Bournemouth.
 In both 1980–81 and 1981–82, Kellock was named on the PFA Team of the Year.
 He scored 43 goals in 134 league games at London Road.
-He then played seven league games for David Pleat's Luton Town, but quickly left Kenilworth Road to play for Graham Hawkins's Wolverhampton Wanderers.
+He left the club for a £30,000 fee after being vocal in criticism of what he perceived as the club's lack of ambition.
+He played seven league games for David Pleat's Luton Town, but quickly left Kenilworth Road to play for Graham Hawkins's Wolverhampton Wanderers in March 1983.
 Wolves were promoted out of the Second Division in second place in 1982–83.
-Kellock scored three goals in 12 league games at Molineux.

-He was re-signed by Peter Morris, now manager at Southend United, who were relegated out of the Third Division in 1983–84.
+Kellock was re-signed by Peter Morris, now manager at Southend United, who were relegated out of the Third Division in 1983–84.
 Kellock scored eight goals in 53 league games at Roots Hall.
 He joined John Rudge's Port Vale in December 1984.
 He had a "stunning impact" on his debut; scoring two goals in a 5–1 win over Exeter City at Vale Park on New Year's Day.
 He was a regular in the side, scoring four goals in 11 Fourth Division games in 1984–85, before he strained a hamstring in March.
-After refusing new terms in June 1985 he signed for Halifax Town, who were managed his former boss Mick Jones.
-He went on to score 17 goals in 43 Fourth Division appearances for the "Shaymen" in 1985–86, but then left The Shay to make a return to Kettering Town, who were then in the Conference.
+After refusing new terms, in June 1985, he signed for Halifax Town, who were managed his former boss Mick Jones.
+He went on to score 17 goals in 43 Fourth Division appearances for the "Shaymen" in 1985–86, finishing as the club's top-scorer.
+This tally included a hat-trick against Wrexham at The Shay on 14 March.
+He left the club and returned to Kettering Town in 1987.

+Style of play

+Kellock was an all-round midfielder with excellent long-range shooting ability who was aggressive in the tackle.

 Post-retirement

 After leaving the game, Kellock was head of sales and marketing at a Country club near Oakham.
+He later worked as a painter and decorator.
+He was diagnosed with laryngeal cancer and a GoFundMe page was set up to support him.

+Kellock's death was announced on 20 March 2024.
+He was 70.